 Complete the following steps to switch over from one cluster to another.

 - 1. On the menu, click Network > Switches > Switches to display the Switches window. - 2.
-In the Organization tab, select a Domain > Switch Group or Switch Group and select the Switch.
+From the system tree, select a Domain > Switch Group or Switch Group and select the Switch.